ccolteu/wifidirectdemo/README.md

 StartActivity -> WifiDirectActivity <-> WifiDirectService

-1. StartActivity - dummy activity used to BACK out from MainActivity to illustrate that the connections are maintained beyond the activity hosting the UI
+1. StartActivity - dummy activity used to BACK out from WifiDirectActivity to illustrate that the connections are maintained beyond the activity hosting the UI
 2. WifiDirectActivity - hosts the connections UI and user controls (connect, send)
 3. WifiDirectService - maintains connections and their state